Corona Virus - Covid 19.

 Details of of the latest government information on the Corona Virus - Covid 19 have been reproduced

-I would like to hear your views on the subject, but personally I think the health and safety of our members and others must be paramount as many of us must fall into the high risk category.
+I think the health and safety of our members and others must be paramount as many of us must fall into the high risk category.

 Please understand that it is better for the ASB to be seen to be acting responsibly in these difficult times.

 Normal service will be resumed as soon as possible.

 For people wishing to report any health problems they can contact the SNS health line 808 24 24 24.